ivandiliso/refactor-negative-sampler/README.md

 ## Documentation

-In depth documentation is available in the apposite GitHub Page https://ivandiliso.github.io/refactor-negative-sampler/
+In depth documentation and tutorials are available in the apposite GitHub Page https://ivandiliso.github.io/refactor-negative-sampler/

 ## Folder Structure